abdullahmujahidali/Hubspot/README.md

 # Hubspot

-To run the app user `docker-compose run app sh -c "django-admin.py startproject app ."`
+To run the app user `docker-compose up"`